License #: 493010450

 Makayla Smith

-Aravot (Willows) Teacher
+Aravot (Willows) & Mentor Teacher

 Makayla earned her Associates Teacher Certificate at American River College and has been teaching for nearly 15 years.
 She is extremely passionate about teaching and thinks that it is the most rewarding job there is.
 Makayla believes in the value of creating close relationships with both the children in her care, as well as their families.
 She has a deep love for social emotional work with small children and is very passionate about the Reggio Emilia Approach.
 She finds that there is value in giving children the freedom to be creative, get messy, experiment with ideas, and have open ended, provoking environments that foster wonder and imagination.
 She loves to build a connection with Mother Earth and the natural world with children, by bringing natural elements in whenever she can.